50 Hour Yoga Training Course in

 Evaluation

-• ♦ A minimum of 90%, whereby the students will have provided a valid and agreed-upon excuse for 10% of the absenteeism.
+• Attendance - minimum 90% wherein the student must have provided a valid and agreed excuse for 10% attendance

 Course Syllabus: 50 Hour YTTC